 To further complicate things, The Washington Post shares that “when a room is built over a garage, the whole idea is to take advantage of otherwise wasted space.
-The room over the garage fits in between, with what's known as ‘knee walls’ running where the space to stand up or at least tuck in a bed or storage space runs out at the base of the sloped roof.
+The bonus room above the garage fits in between, with what's known as ‘knee walls’ running where the space to stand up or at least tuck in a bed or storage space runs out at the base of the sloped roof.
 The space behind the knee walls, which is often left accessible for storage, may be the source of your problem.”

 Wait – Is there even a solution to this?

 With a floor warming system in place, your cold bedroom will become a cozy retreat that you’ll never want to leave.
 Whether your room has tile, stone, carpet, concrete, nailed hardwood or floating wood flooring, a WarmlyYours’ floor heating system can be installed under all of these surfaces to add soothing warmth under your feet.
-Environ™ electric underfloor heating systems are ideal for adding warmth to rooms with carpet (US only), laminate or floating wood floors, while TempZone products can be used for almost rest of the flooring types including luxury vinyl tiles and planks.
+Environ™ electric underfloor heating systems are ideal for adding warmth to rooms with carpet (US only), laminate or floating wood floors, while TempZone products can be used for most flooring types including luxury vinyl tiles and planks.

 Consider radiant panels:

 If for any reason in-floor radiant heating doesn’t make sense for your cold room, you can still utilize the power of radiant panels, which can be easily mounted on the walls to add extra warmth to your room in a stylish way.
 Radiant panels operate through Far Infrared heating, or FIR.
 FIR is the technology behind wall panels, as well as underfloor heating, many domestic hot water heaters, and wet central heating systems.
 In contrast, the low-tech forced air and space heating systems that we all grew up with rely on heating the air around us.
 FIR, on the other hand, is absorbed by matter in the same way that our bodies absorb the heat generated by the sun, regardless of air temperature.
 Think of how hot you can get sitting by a window in the sun, or how hot the sand or blacktop gets on a sunny day.
-This process uses far less energy while generating a tremendous amount of warmth.
+This process uses far less energy, effectively reducing your heating bills, while generating a tremendous amount of warmth.

-If you can’t resist getting an electric floor heating system installed in your chilly room above the garage, visit our website or give us a call at (800) 875-5285.
+If you can’t resist getting an electric floor heating system installed in your chilly room above the car garage, visit our website or give us a call at (800) 875-5285.
 We know you can’t wait to transform your bedroom or home office into a comfortable sanctuary with radiant floor heating!